Jason2Brownlee/AuthoritySite/notes/success.md

 I've had some success with authority sites over the years.

-This is boasting (yuck!), but it confirms that I have some idea of what I'm talking about.

 I have:

 * Written 1,500+ of pieces of content / tutorials.
 * Published 30+ technical books.
 * Received many millions of pageviews per month.
 * Sold many millions of dollars of digital products.
-* Exited for many millions of dollars.
+* Sold a business for many millions of dollars.

 Some of my sites over the years: